strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.3.13 =
+* Fixed warning on checkout page.
+(Thanks Caps!)
+* Fixed bug in PayPal Express checkout that resulted in trying to load the confirmation page over SSL (which would break on some servers).
+(Thanks Caps!)

 = 1.3.12 =
 * Fixed bug in members list pagination on sites installed in a subdirectory.
 * Now swapping out the PayPal Express checkout button if the level is free or becomes free with a discount code.
 (Thanks, Caps!)